Evidence Check - System capacity and evaluation

 What temporary hospital facilities, including new and re-purposed buildings, have been set up during COVID-19?

 - Dedicated wards - The World Health Organisation advises there will be need for multiple COVID-19 treatment areas during the community transmission phase of the outbreak.
 Many jurisdictions have described ways in which they have transformed existing hospitals/wards into dedicated COVID-19 wards.
 Published guidance describes elements of design such as space, infection control, waste disposal, safety of healthcare workers, which can be adapted to the context of either a new construction or makeshift construction on top of an existing structure.

 - Temporary hospitals - Existing buildings that have been converted into temporary hospitals include hotels, sports stadiums, convention centres, closed hospitals, fields and grounds such as parking lots.
 Two new buildings were built in Wuhan, China to be used as hospitals.
 There is significant variation in the capacity of the temporary facilities.
 Most temporary hospitals are dedicated to COVID-19 patients, for quarantine and isolation, screening/triage, staff support and backfill capacity.
 Mostly existing staff and military are utilised for the temporary hospitals, with some sites reporting the use of volunteers

-Personal protective equipment and intrapartum care for low risk women evidence check
+Archive Personal protective equipment and intrapartum care for low risk women

 Added: 4 Apr 2020